lisongxu/CSCE156-Lab-Java-Cond/readme.md

 3. Type the new variable name and hit enter and it will automatically be changed for all instances!

-Finally, every *non-trivial* class and method should have documentation.
-In Java, it is standard to use doc-style or "javadoc" comments.
-Look at the `Statistics.java` file again to see the format for these style of comments.
-Add documentation to this file to complete it.

-### 4.3 Finishing The Program
+### 4.3 Editing and Running the Program

-Though the program should have no syntax errors, if you run it, no output will be displayed.
-You need to complete the program as follows.

-1. For the variables, name, month, date, and year, enter your own information (your name and your birthday)
+For the variables, name, month, date, and year, enter your own information (your name and your birthday).
+Run the program and check whether the output is correct.
-2. Add appropriate code (using `System.out.println()`) which prints to the standard output a full line) a greeting similar to the following.
-`Greetings, NAME.
-Today you are XX years, XX months, and XX days old.` Of course, the placeholders should be replaced with variable values.
-In Java, variable values can be concatenated with strings using the `+` (plus) operator.
-3. Add a conditional statement that, if today is the user's birthday will output `Happy Birthday`.
-If it is not the user's birthday, output `Your friends have XX shopping days until your next birthday` again with an appropriate variable value.

-## 5. Testing, Submitting, & Grading your lab
+## 5. Testing and Submitting Your Lab

 ### 5.1 Testing